Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/ESP-ARDUINO-SOLUTIONS/mqtt-ct-sensor/README.md

 ### Connection details for esp and arduino
 ```
+The Arduino Uno has three additional serial ports:
+Serial  on pins 0 (RX) and 1 (TX),

+The Arduino Mega has three additional serial ports:
+Serial  on pins 0 (RX) and 1 (TX), // we will use default alway

 conect the gnd from arduino to the -ve line of the breadboard
 take nodemcu/esp8266 connect the gnd/-ve from breadboard to the gnd of the nodemcu/esp8266
 take the tx pin of the nodemcu/esp8266 and connect to the rx pin of the arduino